rbontekoe/BAWJ/docs/src/chapter5.md

 - Create the file `test_infr.jl` and copy the code from section [test_infr.jl](#test_infr.jl-1) into it.
 - Test the code.
 - Push the changes to your GitHub repository.
 Check the changes on GitHub.

+## Summary

+The outer shell of the Onion Architecture is the Infrastructure.
+It communicates with the inner peels.
+You use it for data storage, for example.

+To be able to store our custom data types and retrieve them afterward, you need to serialize the objects.
+You use the package `Serialization` for this purpose.